Mary Feng, MD

 Professor of Radiation Oncology; Medical Director of the Clinical Research Network Office (CRNO), UCSF

-Dr. Feng is Vice-Chair for Clinical Research, Clinical site director for the Mission Bay Clinic, and Director of Quality Assurance and Safety for the Department of Radiation Oncology at UCSF.
-She also serves on numerous national and international cancer organization panels and groups, including the National Comprehensive Cancer Network Pancreatic Adenocarcinoma Panel, the American Society of Clinical Oncology Gastrointestinal Cancer Guideline Advisory Group, and the American Society for Radiation Oncology IHE-RO Clinical Advisory Subcommittee as co-chair.
+Dr. Feng is Vice-Chair for Clinical Research for Radiation Oncology and the Medical Director of the Clinical Research Network Office for the Helen Diller Family Comprehensive Cancer Center.
+She has been the Clinical Site Director for Mission Bay and Director of Quality Assurance and Safety for the Department of Radiation Oncology at UCSF.
+She also has served on numerous national and international cancer organization panels and groups, including the National Comprehensive Cancer Network Pancreatic Adenocarcinoma Panel, the American Society of Clinical Oncology Gastrointestinal Cancer Guideline Advisory Group, and the American Society for Radiation Oncology IHE-RO Clinical Advisory Subcommittee as co-chair.

 Stanford University, Stanford, CA, BS with Honors, 06/1997, Biological Sciences

 Washington University School of Medicine, MD, 05/2002

 University of Michigan Medical Center, Intern, 06/2003, Preliminary Medical

 University of Michigan Medical Center, Resident, 06/2006, Radiation Oncology

 University of Michigan Medical Center, Chief Resident, 06/2007, Radiation Oncology